frostbone25/Unity-Voxel-Tracer/README.md

 ### TODO / Notes / Ideas:
 - Soft shadow support for Directional/Spot/Point lights.
 - Geometry thickening to solve problems with light leakage *(conservative rasterization perhaps?)*
-- Normal Oriented Hemisphere Sampling works and improves quality, but the means of obtaining scene normals should be improved as in certain cases it can cause problems with turning surfaces dark.
 - Optimizing Scene Voxelization even further.
 - Would like to look into methods for potentially blurring and averaging results to improve quality.
 Something like a bilaterial blur that is "voxel aware" perhaps?